-If you read PMC, you know we’re fans of vacuums in general, canister vacuums in particular, and Miele canister vacuums above those of any other manufacturer.
+If you read Pet My Carpet, you know we’re fans of vacuums in general, canister vacuums in particular, and Miele canister vacuums above those of any other manufacturer.
 They’re our vacuums of choice on most projects, including at hotels, in condominiums, and of course in single family homes.
 However, while we’ve used and reviewed Miele canisters for years, there are only a few models we take with us on projects involving high-pile carpet work.
 We reviewed two of those, the C3 Cat & Dog and C3 Kona, the other day, and we’ll review the two remaining models today.

 The reason why we rarely take Mieles with us on high-pile jobs is because most Miele canisters can’t handle anything beyond medium-pile carpeting.
 To be honest, the lower end models are really just for hardwood floors.
 Today we’re going to look at two Miele canisters that are equally at home with hardwood flooring, low-pile, medium-pile, and high-pile carpet: the Complete C3 Marin and the Complete C3 Brilliant in order to figure out which is the most versatile Miele canister vacuum for the full gamut of flooring and upholstery environments.
 If you’re ready to buy one and just need our recommendation, we recommend the Complete C3 Marin for most buyers, and you can buy it here.
+Canadians can buy it here.

 Pros, Cons, and Key Features of the Miele Complete C3 Marin Canister Vacuum Cleaner – Corded (SGJE0)